Complementary Time-Space Tradeoff for Self-Stabilizing Leader Election: Polynomial States Meet Sublinear Time: Existing Tools

+The latter case also never occurs.
+An outdated vassal $a_V$ can become non-outdated after a single interaction, only if either a new king is created or $f_K(a_V)$ adds $a_V.\rank$ to its $\vlist$.
+A newly created king initializes $\vlist$ to $\emptyset$, so it cannot make $a_V$ non-outdated.
+If $f_K(a_V)$ adds $a_V.\rank$, it must meet a ronin of rank $a_V.\rank$, but no such ronin exists since ranks are distinct in $C$. \end{proof}

+As we will see in Section~\ref{sec:cycle}, $\ssrk(\rho)$ synchronizes the population using the phase clock protocol, and all agents synchronously maintain the cycle of their modes, i.e., $\bot \to \modeF \to \modeD \to (\modeR \to) \bot \to \modeF \to \modeD \to \cdots$, where they enter $\modeR$ only when they raise the $\detected$ flag.
+Therefore, once unique ranks are assigned by $\ranking$ in mode $\modeR$ and all agents subsequently switch to $\bot$, the population is in a safe configuration.
+Since each cycle finishes in $O(\goalI)$ interactions w.h.p., the population reaches a safe configuration in $O(\goalI)$ expected interactions.
+By Lemma~\ref{lemma:closure}, no false positive occurs thereafter.

-\subsection{Existing Tools}
+\section{Existing Tools}

-\subsubsection{Loosely-stabilizing Leader Election}
+\subsection{Loosely-stabilizing Leader Election}

-Several components of $\ssrk(\rho)$ assume a unique leader exists; to satisfy this, we run in parallel the LS-LE protocol of Sudo et~al.~\cite{SEIM21}, denoted by $\lsle(\tau)$ here (line 1 in Algorithm \ref{al:main}).
-The following lemma allows us to assume, throughout the remainder of Section~\ref{sec:ssle}, that there is exactly one agent $a_L$ with $a_L.\leader=1$ and every other agent $a\in A\setminus\{a_L\}$ has $a.\leader=0$, where $\leader\in\{0,1\}$ is the leader-indicator variable. \begin{lemma}[immediate consequence of \cite{SEIM21}] For any $T=\poly(n)$, there exists a constant $\tau=\Theta(1)$ and a set $\csafe$ of configurations such that: (i) starting from any configuration, $\lsle(\tau)$ enters $\csafe$ within $O(\tau n\log n)$ expected interactions, and (ii) once in $\csafe$, it maintains a unique leader for at least $T$ interactions w.h.p. \end{lemma}
+Several components of $\ssrk(\rho)$ assume a unique leader exists; to satisfy this, we run in parallel the LS-LE protocol of \cite{SEIM21}, denoted by $\lsle$ here (line~8 in Algorithm \ref{al:main}).

+The following lemma allows us to assume, throughout the rest of this paper, except for the proof of Theorem~\ref{theorem:main} in Section~\ref{sec:main_theorem}, that there is exactly one agent $a_L$ with $a_L.\leader = 1$, and every other agent $a \in A \setminus \{a_L\}$ has $a.\leader = 0$, where $\leader \in \{0,1\}$ is the leader-indicator variable.
+This assumption will be removed in the proof of the main theorem using this lemma.

+\begin{lemma}[immediate consequence of \cite{SEIM21}] For any $T=\poly(n)$, there exists a constant $\tau=\Theta(1)$ and a set $\csafe$ of configurations such that: (i) starting from any configuration, $\lsle(\tau)$ enters $\csafe$ within $O(\tau n\log n)$ expected interactions, and (ii) once in $\csafe$, it maintains a unique leader for at least $T$ interactions w.h.p. \end{lemma}

 For completeness, we include the proof of the above lemma in Appendix~\ref{sec:proofs}.